iftekharansari2003/Spotify_clone/README.md

 ## Show your support

 We love people's support to grow, improve and give the best.
-Be sure to drop a 🌟 if you like the project, and also contribute, if you're interested!
+Be sure to drop a star if you like the project, and also contribute, if you're interested!